arh-eu/gds-java-sdk/README.md

 ##### Username

-The username you would like to use to login to the GDS.
+The username you would like to use to log in to the GDS.
 By default, `"user"` will be used.

 ```shell
 java -jar gds-console-client.jar -username "some_other_user" query "SELECT * FROM multi_event"